× Promo

 They flag accounts that look like they’re using bots or tools to act automatically instead of doing things naturally.
 Instagram wants to make sure everyone is following the rules and that no one is cheating to get more followers or engagement.

-- Sending Too Many Messages: Using bots to send a bunch of direct messages to people isn’t a good idea.
-Instagram can spot this kind of behavior and it can get your account flagged.
+3. Sending Too Many Messages: Using bots to send a bunch of direct messages to people isn’t a good idea.
+Instagram can spot this kind of behaviour and it can get your account flagged.

-- Posting Too Frequently: While it’s okay to use scheduling tools, posting too often or at regular, robotic intervals can be suspicious.
+4. Posting Too Frequently: While it’s okay to use scheduling tools, posting too often or at regular, robotic intervals can be suspicious.
 Instagram prefers a natural posting rhythm, so publishing every few minutes can get you flagged.
+Use Outfy to schedule with human-like timing.

-- Watching Tons of Stories with a Bot: Some people use bots to automatically watch hundreds of Instagram Stories, hoping to get noticed.
-But Instagram can tell, and this behavior can get your account flagged.
+5. Watching Tons of Stories with a Bot: Some people use bots to automatically watch hundreds of Instagram Stories, hoping to get noticed.
+But Instagram can tell, and this behaviour can get your account flagged.

 If Instagram flags your account, a few things might happen: